ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 ## NEOVIM
 - plenary.nvim - a set of lua libs (uses coroutines via libuv) used by other neovim plugins
 - coc.vim - supports vim and neovim, but it's beefy
-- neovim-lsp - built in lsp client, written in lua
+- neovim-lsp - neovim's built in lsp client, written in lua
 - nvim-metals - full metals plugin that uses nvim's builtin lsp client
 - nvim-lspconfig - a plugin with common client configs for langauges, CONFLICTS with nvim-metals